doctrine/DoctrineMongoDBBundle/Resources/doc/index.rst

     }

+If you are planning to use the autowiring you need to install, at least 3.5 version.

+    {
+        "require": {
+            "doctrine/mongodb-odm-bundle": "^3.5"
+        },
+    }

 You can now install the new dependencies by running Composer's ``update`` command from the directory where your ``composer.json`` file is located: